Eric Johnson (guitarist)

 Eric Johnson (born August 17, 1954) is an American guitarist, vocalist and composer.
 His 1990 album Ah Via Musicom was certified platinum by the RIAA, and the single "Cliffs of Dover" won the Grammy Award for Best Rock Instrumental Performance.

-Best known for his electric guitar skills, Johnson is also a highly proficient player of acoustic, lap steel, and resonator guitar, as well as an accomplished bassist, pianist, and vocalist.
+Best known for his electric guitar skills, Johnson is also a player of acoustic, lap steel, and resonator guitar, as well as a bassist, pianist, and vocalist.
 He plays many musical genres, including rock, blues, jazz fusion, soul, folk, new-age, classical, and country.
 Keyboard called him "one of the most respected guitarists on the planet" in 2006.

 Music career

 Early life

-Born into a musically inclined family, Eric Johnson and his three sisters studied piano, while his father was a whistling enthusiast.
+Eric Johnson was born on August 17th, 1954 in Austin, Texas.
+He was born into a musically inclined family. his mom was a pianist and Johnson and his three sisters studied piano, while his father was a whistling enthusiast who loved music.
 Johnson started learning the guitar at age 11 and rapidly progressed while listening to the musicians who would heavily influence his future style, including Mike Bloomfield, Chet Atkins, Eric Clapton, Jimi Hendrix, Ric Bailey, Wes Montgomery, Jerry Reed, Bob Dylan, and Django Reinhardt, among others.
 At the age of 15, he joined his first professional band, Mariani, a psychedelic rock group.
 In 1970, Johnson and the group recorded a demonstration, which had an extremely limited release.
 The recording became a prized collector's item years later.